Sport Fishing Regulations

 - 2013 Freshwater Sport Fishing Regulation Booklet (valid 3/1/2013 - 2/28/2014)

 - How to Use the Freshwater Regulation Booklet

 - Declaration of Entry

 A supplement updating the regulations contained in the regulations booklet may be released in May of each year.
 The supplement updates the ocean and inland salmon regulations and any regulations that have changed since the publication of the current regulation booklets.
 The supplement will not contain the complete set of regulations contained in the Freshwater and Marine Sport Fishing Regulation Booklets.

 Start by reading through the Table of Contents: find and refer to the topic and page that interests you.
 License information is found on page 8 of the booklet, and definitions are found on pages 9-12 of the booklet.
 Pages 13-25 contain general statewide regulations for fishing and frogging in inland waters; this is an important section to review.
 Specific trout or salmon regulations are listed alphabetically by district beginning on page 27.
 Be sure to read the instructions on page 4.
 Many amphibians and reptiles are protected.
 For information on these species, see pages 18 and 20-22.
 Regulations for ocean fishing are found in the Marine Sport Fishing Regulation Booklet.
-If you need further information about the regulations, or have general questions, contact the nearest office of the Department of Fish and Game at:
+If you need further information about the regulations, or have general questions, contact the nearest office of the Department of Fish and Wildlife at:

 601 Locust Street, Redding 96001